 In addition to the communication that exists between an aircraft owner and an aircraft manager, the aircraft manager advocates for the aircraft owner during meetings with the rest of the management company team.
 Communication with the conformity team should be occurring multiple times a day to ensure everything is on schedule.
 “At Clay Lacy, our conformity team meets twice a week.
 During these meetings, we discuss what tasks have been completed, are being completed, and must be completed to reach current and future goals,” says Joe Barber, Director of Aircraft Management at Clay Lacy Aviation.
 “We keep the owner informed of what is being accomplished, so they have peace-of-mind that their aircraft will be conformed on schedule.”

 Would you like to lower operating costs?
-Request an aircraft management proposal.
+Request an aircraft management proposal or tell us about your current challenges below.